Once is Enough: A Light-Weight Cross-Attention for Fast Sentence Pair Modeling: Limitations

 Let $H$ and $E$ denote the query states and the candidate context embeddings generated by the last \layer, respectively.
-For the $i$-th candidate, the representation of the query is the $i$-th row of $H$, denoted as $h_i$.
-The representation of this candidate is the mean of the $i$-th row of context embeddings $E$, denoted as $e_i$.
+For the $i$-th candidate, its representation is the mean of the $i$-th row of $E$, denoted as $e_i$.
+The representation of the query with respect to this candidate is the $i$-th row of $H$, denoted as $h_i$.
+The cosine similarity between $e_i$ and $h_i$ is used as the semantic similarity.
+Additionally, we can pass $e_i$ and $h_i$ to a classifier for classification tasks.

-\textbf{Classification Task}: For a classification task such as NLI, we concatenate the embeddings $h_i$ and $e_i$ with the element-wise difference $|h_i - e_i|$ \citep{reimers-gurevych-2019-sentence} and feed them into a feed-forward network: